adele-morrison/easterlies-collaborative-project/Figure_outline.md

 ## Forcing perturbation

-Fig 1 - experimental design (no CMIP6) - **Julia to update with streamplot version**
+Fig 1 - experimental design (no CMIP6)

 ![fig1_experimentalsetup](https://user-images.githubusercontent.com/51519847/136718268-77524750-3cae-46ad-8af7-a8b300779e6e.jpg)
 (a) Climatological wind speed of the control experiment.
 Blue contour marks the zero divide line (poleward of which the perturbation is applied), black contour marks the 1000m isobath, and yellow boxes mark the DSW formation regions where wind was masked in the additional experiment.
 Climatological (b) eastward and (c) northward wind velocities with 1000m isobath contour (black).

 ## Summary / motivation figure

-Fig 2 - summary figure - SSH, Ekman and overturning time series;  (Actually, it's not clear to me exactly what the Ekman timeseries will entail...)
+Fig 2 - summary figure - SSH, Ekman and overturning time series;  (Actually, it's not clear to me exactly what the Ekman timeseries will entail...)  - **Julia to make this**

 <img width="700" alt="Screen Shot 2021-09-23 at 10 29 12 am" src="https://user-images.githubusercontent.com/8506963/134439191-807405ae-6af7-43ec-870b-b7574b95ebf7.png">